Computer data storage: Primary

-Main memory is directly or indirectly connected to the central processing unit via a memory bus.
-It is actually two buses (not on the diagram): an address bus and a data bus.
-The CPU firstly sends a number through an address bus, a number called memory address, that indicates the desired location of data.
+Primary storage, including ROM, EEPROM, NOR flash, and RAM, is usually byte-addressable.
+Such memory is directly or indirectly connected to the central processing unit via a memory bus, comprising an address bus and a data bus.
+The CPU firstly sends a number called the memory address through the address bus that indicates the desired location of data.
 Then it reads or writes the data in the memory cells using the data bus.
-Additionally, a memory management unit (MMU) is a small device between CPU and RAM recalculating the actual memory address, for example to provide an abstraction of virtual memory or other tasks.
+Additionally, a memory management unit (MMU) is a small device between CPU and RAM recalculating the actual memory address.
+Memory management units allow for memory management; they may, for example, provide an abstraction of virtual memory or other tasks.

+BIOS
-As the RAM types used for primary storage are volatile (uninitialized at start up), a computer containing only such storage would not have a source to read instructions from, in order to start the computer.
-Hence, non-volatile primary storage containing a small startup program (BIOS) is used to bootstrap the computer, that is, to read a larger program from non-volatile secondary storage to RAM and start to execute it.
-A non-volatile technology used for this purpose is called ROM, for read-only memory (the terminology may be somewhat confusing as most ROM types are also capable of random access).

-Many types of "ROM" are not literally read only, as updates to them are possible; however it is slow and memory must be erased in large portions before it can be re-written.
-Some embedded systems run programs directly from ROM (or similar), because such programs are rarely changed.
-Standard computers do not store non-rudimentary programs in ROM, and rather, use large capacities of secondary storage, which is non-volatile as well, and not as costly.
+Non-volatile primary storage contains a small startup program (BIOS) is used to bootstrap the computer, that is, to read a larger program from non-volatile secondary storage to RAM and start to execute it.
+A non-volatile technology used for this purpose is called read-only memory (ROM).
+Most types of "ROM" are not literally read only but are difficult and slow to write to.
+Some embedded systems run programs directly from ROM, because such programs are rarely changed.
+Standard computers largely do not store many programs in ROM, apart from firmware, and use large capacities of secondary storage.

-Recently, primary storage and secondary storage in some uses refer to what was historically called, respectively, secondary storage and tertiary storage.